zuercher8353/BINF4241-group28/Assignment4/README.md

 ####Oven

 The oven must be switched on first.
 After switching it on the timer, temperature and program can be set.
-If the users sets one of this parameters twice the old parameter gets overwritten be the new one.
+If the users sets one of this parameters twice the old parameter gets overwritten by the new one.
 If all parameters are set the oven can start cooking.
 During the cooking process the temperature, the program and the timer can´t be modified.
 The user can interrupt the the cooking process which interrupts the cooking and sets all parameters(temperature, timer, program) back to not set.
 The oven can be switch off at any time, which completely shuts down the device.
 Check timer returns: the active timer if the oven is running, ,the last set timer if a timer is set or no timer set if no timer is set.
 If the program Ends it gets into an Ended state,